ISO 898: Part 1: Bolts, screws and studs with specified property classes – Coarse thread and fine pitch thread

 Part 1 defines the mechanical properties of bolts, screws, and studs.
 It specifically applies to fasteners that have an ISO metric screw thread as defined in ISO 68-1.
 The properties are defined for M1.6-39 with coarse threads and M8-39 with fine threads.
 The diameter and pitch combinations must adhere to ISO 261 and ISO 262 and the thread tolerances must adhere to ISO 965 parts 1, 2, and 4.

 Part 1 does not specify properties for fasteners that have head geometries that reduce the shear strength of the fastener, such as low head screws and countersunk heads.
 It also excludes set screws, which are covered under part 5.

 Part 2: Nuts with specified proof load values – Coarse thread

 Part 2 defines the mechanical properties for coarse threaded nuts up to an M39 size and a height of at least half the nominal diameter.

+Part 3: Flat washers with specified property classes

+Part 3 defines the mechanical and physical properties of flat washers, designed to be used in bolted joints in combination with other fasteners.

 Part 5: Set screws and similar threaded fasteners not under tensile stresses

 Part 5 defines the mechanical properties for set screws and other fasteners not under tensile stresses.
 It defines properties for sizes M1.6 through M24.